 Construction

-- Bâtiments: Industrial warehouses, outdoor pavilions, and architectural facades use SPA-H—natural patina adds aesthetic value, et résistance à la traction prend en charge les charges de toit (Par exemple, snow or wind).
+- Buildings: Industrial warehouses, outdoor pavilions, and architectural facades use SPA-H—natural patina adds aesthetic value, et résistance à la traction supports roof loads (par ex., snow or wind).

 Exemple de cas: A city council used carbon steel for a pedestrian bridge but faced \(20,000 in repainting costs every 8 années.
-Retrofitting with SPA-H eliminated repainting—over 30 années, this saved \)60,000 en maintenance, offsetting the 25% higher initial material cost.
+Retrofitting with SPA-H eliminated repainting—over 30 années, this saved \)60,000 in maintenance, offsetting the 25% higher initial material cost.

 - Construction navale: Small ship hulls, deck rails, and port equipment use SPA-H—saltwater corrosion resistance (with nickel addition) protects against coastal environments, reducing hull maintenance by 50%.